foofork/riptidecrawler-test-sites/README.md

 ---

-## 📋 Overview
+## 📘 Overview

-**RipTide Test Sites** provides 13 specialized web apps for testing web crawlers and extractors.
+**RipTide Test Sites** provides a reproducible environment for testing and benchmarking web crawlers, extractors, and agents across 13 deterministic site types.
-All data is **deterministically generated** (Faker seed = 42) for fully reproducible runs.

-**Key Features**
+**Highlights**

-* ✅ Deterministic data generation
+* ✅ Deterministic data generation (`Faker.seed = 42`)
-* ✅ Isolated Docker containers
+* ✅ 13 fully isolated Docker containers
-* ✅ Comprehensive scenarios (from HTML to WebSocket streams)
+* ✅ Diverse coverage — from HTML and JS rendering to WebSockets
 * ✅ Built-in health checks
-* ✅ Fast startup (~10 seconds)
+* ✅ Startup in under 10 seconds
-* ✅ No external APIs or DBs required
+* ✅ No external APIs or databases required

+> 💡 A **self-contained testbed for any web crawler**.

 ---

-### 🧩 Use With Any Crawler

-RipTide Test Sites is an **agnostic** testing platform for web crawlers, extractors, and agents.
-Originally built to validate [**RipTideCrawler**](https://github.com/foofork/riptidecrawler), it works with any crawler framework.
+## 🧩 Integration

+RipTide Test Sites is **framework-agnostic**.
+It was designed to validate [**RipTideCrawler**](https://github.com/foofork/riptidecrawler) but works seamlessly with **any crawler or agent system**.

-**See the [Integration Guide](docs/INTEGRATION_GUIDE.md) for examples in Rust, Python, Node.js, and more!**
+See the [**Integration Guide**](docs/INTEGRATION_GUIDE.md) for ready-to-run examples in **Rust, Python, and Node.js**.

-It covers 100% of common crawling and extraction cases, including:

-* WASM-based selector extraction
-* LLM fallback extraction
+**Covers all key crawling & extraction patterns:**

-* Static vs headless routing
+* Static vs. headless rendering
+* CSS selectors vs. LLM-based extraction
+* Robots.txt & sitemap compliance
-* PDF and binary handling
+* PDF and binary file handling
-* Robots/sitemap compliance
+* Auth/session persistence
-* Real-time NDJSON / SSE / WebSocket streaming
-* Job storage + pagination
+* Rate-limiting and retry logic
+* Streaming via NDJSON, SSE, and WebSocket
 * Multi-language and encoding edge cases
-* Auth / session / rate-limit resilience

-> 💡 A **“testbed for any web crawler”**.

 ---

 ## 🏗️ Architecture

-Each site is a **FastAPI** application running in Docker with:
+Each test site is an independent **FastAPI** app packaged in Docker, exposing both REST and WebSocket interfaces.

-* Deterministic Faker-generated data (seed = 42)
-* Semantic HTML + structured metadata
-* Health check endpoints
-* REST and WebSocket interfaces

 ```
-┌─────────────────────────────────────────────────────────┐
+┌──────────────────────────────────────────────────────────┐
 │       Docker Compose Network (bridge)                    │
-├─────────────────────────────────────────────────────────┤
+├──────────────────────────────────────────────────────────┤
 │  Site1 ...
 Site13  →  FastAPI apps on ports 5001–5013    │
-└─────────────────────────────────────────────────────────┘
+└──────────────────────────────────────────────────────────┘
 ```

 **Stack**